dcunited001/dcunited001.github.io/_posts/2016-08-08-from-the-parapets-of-alexandria-philosophy-of-censorship.md

 and technology of music that paved the way for the cultural revolution known as Hip Hop.

-Hip Hop represents the equivalent of the Internet in terms of democratization of technology in the music industry.
-It is the 20th century's equivalent of the printing press.
-It is similar in how economic and technological factors transformed social and cultural conditions.
-This empowered millions of people and cutting out those few who stood in the way since the birth of radio and mass media!

 Def jam poetry evolved into MC's lyrical style.
 Block Party DJs like ‪‎Kool Herc‬ and ‪Africa Bambaataa‬ battled with innovative DJ styles and collaborated to architect a cultural movement that simply couldn't be stopped.
 Lyrics provided a lens into conditions and poverty in ethnic urban communities which were otherwise lost and forgotten.
 Until this radio explosion radio was tightly controlled and continued to be for decades.

 The cassette recorder & player was the next major advancement.
 It meant anything with a headphone out or a tape interface could record a mixtape that could be copied and shared with friends.
 No longer could white, corporate types maintain a music industry cabal.
 Everyone who could afford a Walkman or earlier incarnations of cassette tech could make their own music.

 Again, democratization of music production birthed a genre of music giving a voice to those otherwise silenced for generations.
 And why?